 Learn more about stopping.

 Standing is somewhere between stopping and parking.
 Your vehicle is motionless but someone in control is still inside or around it.
 It is not a common sign and the violation occurs when everyone walks away.

 The penalty for disobeying a No Standing sign is the same as No Stopping.

-The last situation to examine is parking, where you get out of your vehicle and walk away for a period of time leaving your vehicle unattended.
-It is allowable to stop in a no parking zone for the purposes of loading and unloading as explained in the definiton of park:
+The last situation to examine is parking, which is almost the same as standing, but it is allowable to stop in a no parking zone for the purposes of loading and unloading as explained in the definiton of park: